-A key component of our Centre’s strategic aim and mission is to train and develop the next generation of research and policy leaders in the environment and health arena.
-Successful candidates will be supported by the Centre’s training programme and will be provided with bespoke research training to ensure they are equipped with the appropriate skills and experience to become first class researchers.
+A key focus of our mission and strategy is to train and develop the next generation of academic and policy leaders in the field of environment and health research.
+Successful PhD candidates will be supported by a leading bespoke training programme to ensure that they are equipped with the appropriate skills and experience to become first class researchers.

 Applicants should have, or expect to receive, a first or upper second class honours degree or equivalent in a relevant life science or quantitative science subject and have strong statistical and computational skills.

-UK students and EU nationals who lived in the UK for the past three years are eligible.
-UK and EU nationals who have not been “ordinarily resident” in the UK for the past 3 years or Non-EU international students may apply but should consult the MRC’s guidelines for “Recruitment of international students” to determine whether they would be eligible for the full or a partial award.
+UK and EU nationals who lived in the UK for the past three years are eligible.
+Non-UK/EU nationals and UK/EU nationals who have not been “ordinarily resident” in the UK for the past 3 years may apply but should consult Imperial College’s guidance on eligibility for Research Council studentships (PhD) to determine whether they would be eligible for the full or a partial award.